-Jarvis Estate Winery is located on Highway 121 on the way towards Lake Berryessa – only about a 15 minute drive from downtown Napa.
+Jarvis Estate Winery is located on Highway 121 on the way towards Lake Berryessa – despite a somewhat isolated feel to the properties’ location, Jarvis is located only about a 15 minute drive from downtown Napa.
 The estate is over 1,320 acres of which only 37 are planted to vine.

 The winery was founded by William and Leticia Jarvis.
 William met Leticia in Mexico where he was studying Spanish – she is from Puebla Mexico.
 William was born in 1925 and grew up in Oklahoma and has led a fascinating life.
 He was an officer in the Navy stationed in China slightly after World War II.
 After returning stateside he attended both UC Berkeley and later earned his MBA at Stanford University.
 After graduating, he worked for Hewlett Packard and in 1960 co-founded Wiltron, an extremely successful electronics company that was based in the Silicon Valley.
 William was president of Wiltron for 25 years before stepping away in 1985 – Jarvis Drive in Morgan Hill, site of the company’s later operations was named after William.
 Wiltron was purchased by Anritsu in 1991.

 Much later in life William wrote a fascinating book about his family history – available for sale in hard cover at the winery.
 Both he and Leticia have lived and traveled extensively throughout Europe and have an appreciation for fine wine.
 The first wines made on the property were made by William prior to the cave being built.